Bayesian Ego-graph Inference for Networked Multi-Agent Reinforcement Learning: Detailed Derivation

 Since the exact posterior in Eq.~\eqref{eq:posterior-bayes} is intractable, we introduce a variational distribution \( q(Z_i; \phi_i) \) to approximate it.
 The variational parameters \( \phi_i \) are learned by minimizing the Kullback–Leibler (KL) divergence between the approximate posterior and the true posterior:

 Applying Bayes’ rule to the log posterior, we rewrite:

 Substituting Eq.~\eqref{eq:log-bayes-z} into Eq.~\eqref{eq:kl-z} yields:

-Since the marginal likelihood \( \log p(D_i \mid G^{\mathrm{env}}_{\mathcal{V}_i}) \) is constant with respect to the variational parameters \( \phi_i \), it can be omitted during optimization.
-Therefore, minimizing the KL divergence is equivalent (up to an additive constant) to maximizing the following evidence lower bound (ELBO):
+where we have used the fact that $\log p(D_i \mid G^{\text{env}}_{\mathcal{V}_i})$ does not depend on $Z_i$ or $\phi_i$.
+Therefore, minimizing the KL divergence is equivalent (up to an additive constant) to maximizing the evidence lower bound (ELBO):